-3.14.5 Improving risk knowledge of Civil Protection Committee(CPC)/Disaster management Committee:
+3.14.5 Improving risk knowledge of Civil Protection Committee (CPC)/Disaster management Committee :

-Somalia needs a Civil Protection Committee (CPC)/Disaster Management Committee to support the risk assessment, enhance community risk knowledge and risk perception, and support end-to-end and community-based early warning systems.
-The CPC/DMC needs to be the key informant, and the committee needs to be connected with ICT tools/mobile apps for sending community-level L&Ds information, event situation updates of multi-hazards turning into disaster events, community humanitarian needs and priorities, etc. .
+Essentially, the most priority issues of improving risk knowledge of the Civil Protection Committee (CPC)/Disaster Management Committee are to support the risk assessment, enhance community risk knowledge and risk perception, and support end-to-end and community-based early warning systems.
+Mobile apps and web-based database interfaces can facilitate CPC/DMC as key informants to update risk information, local elements, livelihood, and other sectoral elements regularly.
+During multi-hazards, which are likely to be impending and on-set disasters that have already interacted with the landscape, those committees would directly be connected with the centralized MHEWS server via ICT tools/mobile apps for sending community-level L&Ds information, event situation updates of multi-hazards turning into disaster events, community humanitarian needs and priorities, etc.

-Figure 14 Local level risk communication methodology: (Source: Z M Sajjadul Islam)
+Figure 14 Local level risk communication methodology:

-Currently, SoDMA and other sector departments conduct limited extent post-disaster L&D assessments with support from the Mosque Imam during Friday prayers.
-In the ICT based open-ended, MHEWS, every CPC stakeholder/participant will be able to act as a primary informant and source information for the society and can play a significant role in local-level disaster risk management, be able to send event situation updates, send local L&D updates, and develop a local Disaster preparedness, response, and recovery plan..
+Currently, SoDMA and other sector departments conduct traditional PDNA & post-disaster L&D assessments in a traditional manner, with support from the Mosque Imam (during Friday prayers), clan leaders, and community leaders, who serve as grassroots informants, providing a preliminary snapshot of L&Ds during Friday prayer gatherings.

+Transforming this traditional data gathering to be instrumentalized with the ICT based open-ended, MHEWS, every CPC stakeholder/participant will be able to act as a primary informant with running local WhatsApp group to harvest crowdsourced information from the community and can play a significant role in local-level disaster risk management, be able to send event situation updates, send local L&D updates, and develop a local Disaster preparedness, response, and recovery plan.